ciscorx/cron_last_epoch_time_this_line_was_supposedly_executed/README.md

  is in iso8601 then the output will also be in iso8601 format; if the starting time is a malformed iso8601 datetime, such as 9999-99-99T99:99, then current time is assumed, but the prev time outputted to stdio will be in iso8601 format.
+All times are local, not GMT.

 ## Example: